amjustin13/MachineLearning-Services/README.md

 ## 3. Scope and Features Of The Project:
 This project will be scoped to the following:
-- Identifying several machine learning classification and estimation use cases with BLDUPs currently acquired data.
+- Identifying a machine learning classification and estimation use cases with BLDUPs currently acquired data.
-- Training, testing and deploying at least 2-4 learning models.
+- Training, testing and deploying identified machine learning models.
-- Design and develop an API interface in order to extract data from the trained models.
+- Design and develop an API interface in order to extract data from the trained model.
-- Develop a microservice framework that can be used to deploy and maintain each of the machine learning models.
+- Develop a microservice framework that can be used to deploy and maintain the machine learning model.

 ** **

 ## 4. Solution Concept
 High-level outline of the solution:
-There are two main shortcomings of the current BLDUP service.
+The main shortcoming of the current BLDUP service that we will be creating a solution for this semester .
 First, it does not classify different types of construction work well using the current data processing pipeline.
 Second, blank images are used as placeholders whenever the service isn’t able to find suitable images of the construction project.
 Machine learning can be used to mitigate these shortcomings.
 We plan to explore state of the art models (classification (regression, CNN, MLP)) to address the first project categorization problem.
 For the image generation goal, we plan to explore generative adversarial networks (GANs) to generate arbitrary images related to each individual type of real estate construction project.

 ![image](https://user-images.githubusercontent.com/13989262/134755362-64c80dae-68f2-41ce-995f-9d406209824e.png)
 ![image](https://user-images.githubusercontent.com/13989262/134755377-f13799d8-ee25-4ac5-9c58-3b55bb7cabb0.png)